 - Magazines, Music CDs, DVDs

-- A DAISY Player and DAISY Book Discs for those with visual or print disability*
+- DAISY Players (Victor Stratus 4M) for those with visual or print disability*

 * DAISY compatible devices and formats are available to lend to persons with a print disability, as defined by copyright law.
-For more information, please see the library's Print Impaired Services Form.
+For more information, please see the library's Self-Declaration for use of Accessible Collections.

 Home Service is available to residents in The Bowl, Hart Highlands, and College Heights areas.